dsofe/coderr/readme.md

-My collection of code snippets and insights.
+A collection of code snippets and insights.